-(N) FUEL TANK
+(O) FUEL TANK

-EPA, CARB approved. plastic 5+ gallon fuel tank, with fuel gauge and protective guard. (not shown) Unleaded gasoline only.
-Fuel sut off at the bottom of the tank.
-(See Picture)

-See engine owner's manual for recommended gasoline octane.
+EPA, CARB approved, plastic 5+ gallon fuel tank, with fuel gauge and protective steel guard. (not shown) DIESEL fuel only.
+Fuel shut off is located on engine.
+Unscrew cap to fill.
+The fuel cap has chain on it, so it stays connected to the tank.
+See engine owner's manual for recommended diesel fuel.